Avikamboj/FlipCards/README.md

-To Run this Game First you have to install svelte (javascript framework in your system), Then open the project folder in any editor, run command:-
+To Run this Game First you have to install svelte (javascript framework) in your system, Then open the project folder in any editor, run command:-
 $ npm run dev

 Or if you want to run production version then run commands:-